ryohare/kringlecon-2020/2-s3-bucket/README.md

-# Objective 2 - S3 Bucket Wrapper
+# Objective 2 - Investigate S3 Bucket
-## Objective
-Find an open s3 bucket which has the flag in it, then extract the contents of the flag.
+This challenge is to find an open s3 bucket which has the flag in it, then extract the contents of the flag and submit for the answer.
+This is done with the tool `bucket_finder.rb`.
+Extract the flag is done by following the chain of various compression and archiving formats which have wrapped the original flags multiple times.

 ## Part 1 - S3 Bucket
 The initial challenge leads of with some hints in the terminal and seeding the system with `bucket_finder.rb` which will search AWS S3 for open buckets from a specified wordlist.
 An example wordlist is provided which does not have the match.
 The crux of this first part is to construct a wordlist.
 In the motd banner that welcomes the user to the terminal has highlighed in green some clue text.
-After adding variations to the wordlist, the open s3 bucket was discoverd.
+After adding variations to the wordlist, the open s3 bucket was discovered.

 ### wordlist
 ```